home-controller/homeauto_network/README.md

 # HomeAuto Network

-## Still in Afa, unfinished code
+## Still in Beta, part finished code

 This is a slow send/receive network(no master/slave) with collision detection and handling.
 A bit like CAN but way slower and cut-down and no need for extra hardware.

 Collision detection works like 1-wire and CAN with the smallest number having priority and not even knowing there was a collision(So no speed loss), the other unit will switch to reading mode and read the message.
 It can then try to send the message at a later time.

-This is message based like CAN so there is no unit address but rather a message is sent for say light switch 7 just switch on.
+This is message based like CAN so there is no unit address but rather a message is sent for example for say light switch 7 just switch on.
 Then maybe the unit responsible for turning on the light will receive the message and turn it on.
 But there could also be a unit in between that decides what to do and than sends out messages to turn on more lights and/or sends MQTT messages etc.

 The idea is for a wired basic and slow network so you do not have to worry to much about end reflection and having different HIGH and LOW states at different points on the line/wire.
 Being slow should also help with any timing problems and be more tolerant of other stuff like web pages or mqtt hogging the processor and/or interrupts